hjeglinton/Data_Analysis_Portfolio/README.md

 **Results**: This report's exploratory data analysis revealed that there wasn't much of an association between smoking during pregnancy and the measured self-regulation behaviors, while there was a stronger association between smoking during pregnancy and the measured externalizing behaviors, particularly the incidence of ADHD.
 These associations were stronger for childhood smoke exposure than prenatal smoke exposure.
 The full report can be found [here](<Exploratory Data Analysis/report/EDA_report.pdf>).

+## Project 2
-### Project 2: Model Selection for Predicting Tracheostomy Placement in Infants with sBPD
+### Model Selection for Predicting Tracheostomy Placement in Infants with sBPD

 **Background**: Bronchopulmonary dysplasia (BPD) poses a significant challenge in the care of preterm infants, with severe cases often needing tracheostomy.
 Clinicians grapple with the challenge of determining the optimal timing for tracheostomy placement in neonates with sBPD.
 This study aims to develop models for predicting tracheostomy in neonates with severe BPD using respiratory parameters at 36 and 44 weeks post-menstrual age (PMA).